Gigha: Modern period

 During the 20th century the island had various other owners.
 Major John Allen bought the island from the Scarletts and sold it to Richard Hamer in 1937, before passing ownership during World War II to his brother-in-law, Somerset de Chair, who in turn sold to Sir James Horlick in 1944.
 Horlick is recalled as a generous owner who encouraged dairy farming and created the gardens of Achamore.
 David Landale then purchased it from the Horlick estate in 1973 and retained it until 1989.
 Meanwhile he had created a fish farm at South Druimachro, which now specialises in halibut and has a growing international reputation.
 Over the years little further development took place, and some owners are recalled less fondly.
-The island briefly passed into the hands of Malcolm Potier, a property developer, and subsequently to Derek Holt and his family prior to the sale to the Isle of Gigha Heritage Trust.
+The island briefly passed into the hands of Malcolm Potier, a property developer later jailed for violence and attempted murder, and subsequently to Derek Holt and his family prior to the sale to the Isle of Gigha Heritage Trust.
 By the 1960s population had fallen to 163; and by the beginning of the 21st century the population was reduced to only 98 and the housing stock was in poor condition.

 MV Loch Ranza coming into port at Tayinloan with Gigha and the mountains of Islay in the background.

 Community buy-out

-The challenges created by private landlords came to an end in March 2002 when the islanders managed, with help from grants and loans from the National Lottery and Highlands and Islands Enterprise, to purchase the island for £4 million.
-They now own it through a development trust called the Isle of Gigha Heritage Trust.
-As a result, 15 March, the day when the purchase went through, is celebrated as the island's "independence day". £1 million of the financial support was in the form of a short term loan.
+The problems created by private landlords came to an end in March 2002 when, with help from grants and loans from the National Lottery and Highlands and Islands Enterprise, the islanders purchased the island for £4 million.
+They now own it through a development trust, the Isle of Gigha Heritage Trust.
+15 March, the day when the purchase was finalised, is celebrated as the island's "independence day". £1 million of the financial support was in the form of a short term loan.
 The money to pay this loan back was largely raised by selling Achamore House (but not the gardens) to Don Dennis, a businessman from California.
-Dennis now operates a flower essences importing business and a boat tours company from the house, which is also rented out as a bed and breakfast business.
+Dennis operates a flower essences importing business and a boat tours company from the house, which is also rented out as a bed and breakfast business.

 An additional £200,000 was raised by the islanders through various fundraising ventures, allowing the loan to be paid back to the Scottish Land Fund on 15 March 2004.
-Since the community buyout, several other private businesses have sprung up on Gigha, providing a boost to the local economy.
+Since the community buyout, several other private businesses have opened, providing a boost to the local economy.
 The island's population and economy have begun to recover as a result of these activities.